Freedom of the press in British India

-media industries to cover any story and brought it to the audiences without impacting sovereignty of British Empire in subcontinent.
+media industries to cover any story and brought it to the audiences without impacting sovereignty in subcontinent.

 History

 The British administrators are often credited for introducing the "independent journalism" (English press) in the subcontinent.
 During the period, the press became an instrumental for leaders, activists and the government itself.
 James Augustus Hicky, also referred to as "father of Indian press", a British citizen known for introducing first newspaper during the reign, and hence India's press foundation was originally led by the British administration despite the self-censorship by the imperialism.
 Hicky wrote articles independently on corruption and other scandals without naming the officials.
 To avoid lawsuits, he used multiple nicknames while referring to the authorities throughout his articles.
 In 1807, Hicky's Bengal Gazette was seized by the authorities for publishing anti-government articles.

 The history of the press in pre and modern India is covered by a book titled War over Words: Censorship in India, 1930-1960 by Devika Sethi.
 It was published by the Cambridge University Press in 2019.